rightaditya/battery-dim/README.md

     unplugged and plugged states, respectively.
     These are specified as percentages of the maximum value, so 25 means 25% of the max and 100 is 100% of the max (i.e. the brightest possible).
-  * `BACKLIGHT` specifies the backlight device in the filesystem.
+  * `BACKLIGHT` specifies the backlight device to use in the filesystem, since there may be more than one such device available.
-    My laptop, for example, has two backlight devices (one for the keyboard backlight, and one for the screen), so the correct device needs to be specified.
+    (My laptop, for example, used to have two backlight devices—one for the keyboard backlight, and one for the screen.)
     Mine is `/sys/class/backlight/intel_backlight`.
     Take a look in `/sys/class/backlight` to see the different backlight options you have.